saturnflyer/surrounded/README.md

 end
 ```

-This code allows the MyEnvironment class to create instances where it will have an `employee` and a `boss` role internally.
+This code allows the Employment class to create instances where it will have an `employee` and a `boss` role internally.
 These are set to `attr_reader`s and are made private.

 The `employee` is extended with behaviors defined in the `Employee` module, and in this case there's no extra stuff for the `boss` so it doesn't get extended with anything.